jmajaca/show-off/README.md

 ### show off ui

 Frontend application implemented in TypeScript and React Framework.
-It's main task is sending images to backend and represent backends response.
+Its main task is sending images to the backend and representing the backend's response.

-Before sending image to backend via network application will resize image to have height of `720px` while image maintains width to height ratio.
-Image will be also converted to `jpeg` format before being sent as `multipart/form-data`.
+Before sending the image to the backend via network application will resize an image to have a height of `720px` while the image maintains width to height ratio.
+The image will be also converted to `jpeg` format before being sent as `multipart/form-data`.
 All that ensures reduction of network traffic without significant (if any) loss of data.
-This could be further improved by providing option for user to explicitly mark his region of interest on photo so that only marked rectangle will be sent to backend (after compression).
-User marking region of image before sending it is in time of writing this marked as TODO task.
+This could be further improved by providing an option for a user to explicitly mark his region of interest on the photo so that only the marked rectangle will be sent to the backend (after compression).
+User marking a region of an image before sending it is in time of writing this marked as TODO task.

 ### show off api

-Application that is designed as Backend for Frontend.
-It's main task is to dispatch requests (after processing them) on other APIs when request is received from frontend.
+The application is designed as a Backend for the Frontend.
+Its main task is to dispatch requests (after processing them) on other APIs when a request is received from the frontend.

 Other services with which this application interacts are detection-api and recognition-api for synchronous calls and three queues for asynchronous calls.
-If one of synchronous calls fails whole process fails and if one asynchronous processes fails it will have no impact on process itself.
-Asynchronous calls on queues are used to store data about image and it's data in form of text placement and extraction.
+If one of the synchronous calls fails the whole process fails and if one asynchronous process fails it will have no impact on the process itself.
+Asynchronous calls on queues are used to store data about an image and its data in form of text placement and extraction.

 Documentation of API endpoints can be found [here](https://jmajaca.xyz:5000/#show-off-api).

 ### detection api

-Application that is wrapper for detection model which exposes relevant endpoints via REST.
+The application is a wrapper for the detection model which exposes relevant endpoints via REST.

-In future wrapper implementation in Golang is considered.
+In the future wrapper implementation in Golang is considered.

 Documentation of API endpoints can be found [here](https://jmajaca.xyz:5000/#detection-api).

 ### recognition api

-Application that is wrapper for recognition model which exposes relevant endpoints via REST.
+The application is a wrapper for the recognition model which exposes relevant endpoints via REST.

-In future wrapper implementation in Golang is considered.
+In the future wrapper implementation in Golang is considered.

 Documentation of API endpoints can be found [here](https://jmajaca.xyz:5000/#recognition-api).

 ### image api

-Application that handles saving image and its corresponding data.
+The application that handles saving the image and its corresponding data.

-Image and data is received via queue.
-There exists some methods exposed via REST API, but that are only for showing off.
+Image and data are received via a queue.
+There exist some methods exposed via REST API, but that is only for showing off.
-Image itself is stored on filesystem while the data received during OCR process is stored in database.
-There exists cron job responsible for deleting images and image related data if they are older than N=7 days.
+The image itself is stored on the filesystem while the data received during the OCR process is stored in the database.
+There exists cron job responsible for deleting images and image-related data if they are older than N=7 days.

 Documentation of API endpoints can be found [here](https://jmajaca.xyz:5000/#image-api).